 If you are using checkpoints, please ensure that the name of your GCP target contains the word

 checkpoint.
-Please visit the GCP .CSV File Formatting to correctly formatting your CSV file before processing your map.
+Please visit the GCP .CSV File Formatting to correctly format your CSV file before processing your map.

 If you follow the instruction listed in this section you should be good to go.
 Happy precision mapping!